Skip to content

 image

 Log in to Guance and go to the 'Logs' module.
-Search for log_fwd_demo based on the data source, find the logs, and click to view details.
+Search for log_fwd_demo based on the data source and click to view details.

 image

-You will see that the host matches the server name from which the logs were output.
-Multiple requests still report the same host.
+You can see that the host matches the server name output in the logs completely.
+Multiple requests show the same reported host.

 image